-This week i will be teaching at the United Plant Saver’s Goldenseal Sanctuary in Rutland, OH to film a video class on Brewing with Medicinal plants for the Herbal Academy study at home program.
+After that i will be teaching at the United Plant Saver’s Goldenseal Sanctuary in Rutland, OH to film a video class on Brewing with Medicinal plants for the Herbal Academy study at home program.
 If possible i would love to check out the conservatory and famous Lloyd library in Cincinnati along the way up there.
 Shortly after we will hold our annual Plants and Healers International Board of Directors advance.

 Ready for Harvest

-Prominent greens include Quickweed (Galinsoga quadriradiata), Dandelions (Taraxacum officinale), and Violets (Viola sp.).
+Prominent greens include Chickweed (Stellaria media), Cresses (Cardamine spp.), Dandelions (Taraxacum officinale), Quickweed (Galinsoga quadriradiata) and Violets (Viola sp.).

 Tea plants mostly include items from the Lamiaceae such as Mints (Mentha spp.)
 Bee Balm (Monarda sp.), Lemon Balm (Melissa officinalis) and Spice Bush (Lindera benzoin) from the Lauraceae.

 Lots of fruits including Persimmons (Diospyros spp.), Pears (Pyrus sp.)
 Apples (Malus spp.)
-Figs (Ficus carica) Passionfruit (Passiflora incarnata) and Asian Chestnuts (Castanea mollissima) are ready as well.
+Figs (Ficus carica) Passionfruit (Passiflora incarnata) and more are still available as well.

 Western Medicinal Plants

-What follows is a very brief treatment of prominent Western Medicinal plants and book resources. i hope to turn this into its own class at some point and certainly welcome input.
+What follows is a very brief treatment of prominent western North American medicinal plants and book resources. i hope to turn this into its own class at some point and certainly welcome input.